5 years at Microsoft, my lucky story!

 Congratulations, Luiz on your anniversary!

-This week on Sep 1, 2019, it’s been 5 years that I am lucky to work in the biggest IT company in the world.
-The dream company which I finally joined at 25 years old.
+This week, on September 1, 2019, it’s been 5 years since I was lucky enough to start working at the biggest IT company in the world – the dream company I finally joined at 25 years old.

 But this was a private school, and not everyone is as lucky as I was (privilege).
-What a piece of luck, the luck was having my parents, working exhaustively, where it probably isn’t where they wanted to be, and stressing out every day to make money to keep the house and give me a good education.
-Probably the same luck that made my mother finish college, where she couldn’t buy sweet popcorn in the break, hungry, coming alone on the bus at night in fear (yes, Brazil is dangerous), or I wouldn’t have that future.
-Or even the same luck that my father had, working on the other people’s farm since he was 9 years old, and despite the stress, remaining strong in other jobs.
-He had to support the family, taking care of me while my mother was in college.
-I have always been so happy, and I hope my parents know how much I admire and am grateful to them, even though I don’t know how to express feelings.
-That is the greatest luck of my life, being born with these parents.
+What a piece of luck – the luck was having my parents, working exhaustively, probably not where they wanted to be, and stressing out every day to make money to keep the house and give me a good education.
+Probably the same luck that made my mother finish college, where she couldn’t buy sweet popcorn during breaks, hungry, coming home alone on the bus at night in fear (yes, Brazil is dangerous), or I wouldn’t have had that future.
+Or even the same luck that my father had, working on other people’s farms since he was about 9 years old, and despite the stress, remaining strong in other jobs.
+He had to support the family and take care of me while my mother was in college.
+I have always been so happy, and I hope my parents know how much I admire and am grateful to them, even though I don’t know how to express my feelings.
+That is the greatest luck of my life – being born to these parents.
 I love you SO much.

-I worked there for 2 years, and when I was 17, I asked to leave my internship to dedicate myself to Senior year so I could focus on the study to join a good college and ensure that I would have the future I wanted.
-I continued the technical high school course and the Senior year in parallel, finishing both; luckily, this was a great victory!
+I worked there for 2 years, and when I was 17, I asked to leave my internship to dedicate myself to my Senior year so I could focus on my studies to join a good college and ensure the future I wanted.
+I continued the technical high school course and Senior year in parallel, finishing both; luckily, this was a great victory!

-I joined Positivo University, where I had great teachers with huge technical knowledge and great at directing me to the correct side.
-On my first day in college, teachers asked what I would like to do and what my plan was, and I promptly replied, “I want to work at Microsoft.”
+I joined Positivo University, where I had great teachers with huge technical knowledge who directed me correctly.
+On my first day in college, teachers asked what I wanted to do and what my plan was, and I promptly replied, “I want to work at Microsoft.”

 I thought I would finish my Information Systems major in 4 years, but the story was much longer than that.
-In the first month, when I started college, I got a software engineer internship as a C # and VB.NET developer (Framework 1.1 and 2.0) at ESAT.
-Thankfully since I had to pay for college.
-Here I had two people to thank, @Rogerio Cordeiro, who has always been a mentor and inspiration for me.
-He encouraged me to join Microsoft, and he was who put me in contact with @Diego Neufert, my second mentor and manager, who gave me the opportunity and taught me a lot for the next few years.
+In the first month of college, I got a software engineer internship as a C# and VB.NET developer (Framework 1.1 and 2.0) at ESAT, which was fortunate since I had to pay for college.
+Here I have two people to thank, @Rogerio Cordeiro, who has always been a mentor and inspiration, encouraging me to join Microsoft, and who put me in contact with @Diego Neufert, my second mentor and manager, who gave me the opportunity and taught me a lot for the next few years.
 I have a lot of respect for you, and I will never forget what you have taught me and still teach me today.
-You both were my second luck.
+You both were my second stroke of luck.
 Thank you.

-In that same company, I was also fortunate to meet two other important people who taught me the programming base I needed and even teach today.
-Thank you very much, @Tiago Soczek, who worked with me here, and today works on my old team at Microsoft Brazil.
+In that same company, I was also fortunate to meet two other important people who taught me the programming base I needed and still teach today.
+Thank you very much, @Tiago Soczek, who worked with me here and today works on my old team at Microsoft Brazil.
 Thanks, @Jefferson Soares; I would never have delivered some projects in VB.NET if it weren’t for your teachings.
-It certainly contributed a lot to my career.
+You certainly contributed a lot to my career.

-I never liked being in the comfort zone, and after some time, it was no different.
-I moved to one of the companies that most changed my life for the better and that I would not be where I am without it.
-I started working at CINQ, one of Curitiba companies that I considered most innovative, and I still consider it today.
-3 fantastic owners, @Aldir, @Edson, @Jayme who certainly live up to the company’s good reputation.
-I have never worked in such a large team, with so much cutting-edge technology and a high development level.
-I had many good opportunities, made a lot of friends, and worked on some good clients.
+I never liked being in my comfort zone, and after some time, it was no different.
+I moved to one of the companies that most changed my life for the better, and I would not be where I am without it.
+I started working at CINQ, one of Curitiba’s companies that I considered most innovative, and still consider today.
+The three fantastic owners, @Aldir, @Edson, and @Jayme, certainly live up to the company’s good reputation.
+I have never worked in such a large team, with so much cutting-edge technology and a high level of development.
+I had many good opportunities, made many friends, and worked with some good clients.
 But here I had something that, besides being technical, changed my life forever.
-Although I already knew in this company, I saw how essential English would be if I wanted to get where I planned.
-Many of the people on the teams I worked with had excellent and beautiful English that made me ashamed of how I spoke.
-I then decided to become an international student, but I was scared and had many doubts, including leaving a company that I liked so much and had so many people to learn.
-When talking to each of the owners, I was then fortunate that they, instead of retaining me in the company and convinced me to stay, supported my will and told me their own experiences.
-Here my greatest luck was to have heard his words @Aldir Brandão.
+Although I already knew, in this company I saw how essential English would be if I wanted to get where I planned.
+Many people on the teams I worked with had excellent English, which made me ashamed of how I spoke.
+I then decided to become an international student, but I was scared and had many doubts, including leaving a company that I liked so much and had so many people to learn from.
+When talking to each of the owners, I was fortunate that they, instead of retaining me in the company and convincing me to stay, supported my will and told me their own experiences.
+Here my greatest luck was hearing your words, @Aldir Brandão.
 I believe you don’t remember that, but I will never forget what you said and how you encouraged me.
 Thank you.

 With that decision, I left college, and in 2011 I went to Ireland to study English.
-My first departure from the country, my first passion for traveling.
-That cold in the belly that only those who travel know, but who do not know what they will find ahead.
+My first departure from the country, and my first passion for traveling.
+That cold feeling in the belly that only those who travel know but don’t know what they will find ahead.
 I planned the trip for almost a year, as I had enough money to stay at least 6 months to finish the intensive English course.
 The course was every day from 08:00 to 13:30.
 In the first month, we lived in a family home, where I learned more than the other 6 months we stayed in the country.
 An enriching experience that brought me a lot of learning, maturity, and responsibility.
-My luck here was to have my Irish mother @Kathy, who helped us from the beginning to the end of this exchange even though I no longer lived at home.
+My luck here was to have my Irish mother, @Kathy, who helped us from the beginning to the end of this exchange even though I no longer lived at home.

-After finishing the course and going through many adventures with some trips through which I can tell one day here, the time and money are over, and the ticket back home was already scheduled.
+After finishing the course and going through many adventures with some trips which I can tell one day here, the time and money were over, and the ticket back home was already scheduled.

-After a lot of work, professional growth, many customers, I left for a new company.
-It went to be Configuration Manager at GVT, currently Vivo, hired by BRQ as a third party.
+After a lot of work, professional growth, and many customers, I left for a new company.
+I went to be Configuration Manager at GVT, currently Vivo, hired by BRQ as a third party.
 This was the company that most took me out of my career’s comfort zone because no technology was Microsoft.
-I had to learn a lot from scratch and try to link with my knowledge in other areas.
+I had to learn a lot from scratch and try to link it with my knowledge in other areas.
 This was another crucial step to prove that I could do anything, and nothing would block me.
-Here I worked with an excellent team, where I will never forget the challenges we encountered and managed to solve.
-My luck here was to have you @Wilson Bissi as coordinator and friend.
-Working side by side to try to improve the company’s processes. @Tiago Manosso and @Alan do Espírito Santo taught me a lot about how to work with such different profiles and still be able to deal with everyday life challenges.
+Here I worked with an excellent team, and I will never forget the challenges we encountered and managed to solve.
+My luck here was to have you, @Wilson Bissi, as coordinator and friend.
+Working side by side to try to improve the company’s processes. @Tiago Manosso and @Alan do Espirito Santo taught me a lot about how to work with such different profiles and still be able to deal with everyday life challenges.
 You are friends for life.
 Always count on me.

 Thank you, @Marcelo Szostak, for being my advisor, teacher, and friend for so many years.
 You made me understand why focusing on college is so important, and as arrogant as I was, thinking that I didn’t need to be in college to do my job, you were patient and did everything you could to help me achieve that goal.
 I was fortunate to find you on that path.